Interacting loop ensembles and Bose gases: Derivation of the Symanzik and Ginibre loop representations

 where we write $\b 1 \equiv \b 1_n$ and recall \eqref{b_1} (in the sequel we drop the subscript $n$ in \eqref{b_1}).
 Recalling \eqref{P_n^+}, we have

 We use \eqref{e^{-H_n}}--\eqref{symmetrization_identity1} in \eqref{gamma_p_definition} and obtain

 Now we perform the first step of the loop integration.
 We distinguish between two types of paths.
 The first type are \emph{open paths} with endpoints $x_j$ and $y_{j'}$ for $j,j' \in\{1, \ldots, p\}$.
 The \emph{internal points} in these open paths are of the form $u_j$ for some $1 \leq j \leq n$.
 The second type are \emph{closed paths}, all of whose vertices are of the form $u_j$ for some $1 \leq j \leq n$.
+Let us denote by $r$ the number of vertices contained in all of the closed paths.
 We give an example in Figure \ref{gibbs_loops_graph_example} below.
 The first step of the loop integration consists in integrating over the internal vertices of the open paths.

 In the sequel, we write $k_i$ for the total number of edges in the open path with one endpoint $x_i$ for $i=1,\ldots,p$.
 Hence, in the example given in Figure \ref{gibbs_loops_graph_example} we have $k_1=4$.
 We rewrite \eqref{gamma_p_sum} as